Scroll Top

 Yes.
 In fact, we recommend it.
 Choosing and hiring an attorney/law firm is an important decision.
 You need to ensure that you find a law firm whose goals align with yours and with whom you feel comfortable.

 You may need to talk to two or three law firms before finding the right “fit.”
-We recommend finding a law firm that has team members that have received trauma-informed training.
-This will likely provide survivors with a better experience, as trauma-informed professionals will be able to communicate to survivors in a more effective, productive, and empathic manner that is beneficial both to the survivor as well as the legal team.
+We recommend finding a law firm that has team members who have received trauma-informed training.
+This will likely provide survivors with a better experience, as trauma-informed professionals will be able to communicate with survivors in a more effective, productive, and empathic manner that is beneficial both to the survivor and the legal team.
 It’s also important to find a law firm with team members who:

 How Do I Know if an Attorney has Experience in Child Sexual Abuse Cases Against the Catholic Church?